PvdBerg1998/PNet/README.md

 # PNet
-PNet is an easy to use networking framework for Java.
+PNet is an easy to use networking framework for Java 1.6 or higher.

 ## Features
   - Guaranteed data transfer using TCP